 a.k.a Invert, Suspended Looping Coaster, SLC

-The inverted coaster burst onto the scene in the early 90’s thanks to Bolliger & Mabillard (B&M), who created the original Batman: The Ride.
-The coaster was to spark a phenomenon, as the so-called “Inverted coaster” was set to become one of the most popular designs in coaster history, sparking many other companies (such as Vekoma and Intamin) to try their hand at these fabulous coasters.
+The inverted roller coaster burst onto the scene in the early 90’s thanks to Bolliger & Mabillard (B&M), who created the original Batman: The Ride.
+The coaster was to spark a phenomenon, as the so-called “Inverted coaster” was set to become one of the most popular designs in coaster history, sparking many other companies (such as Vekoma and Intamin) to try their hand at these fabulous rides.

 VEKOMA SUSPENDED LOOPING COASTER (SLC)

 The first company to copy B&M’s ingenious design was Vekoma, who utilized their basic skeletal-looking track to create compact, cheap, and intense rides.
 They utilize inside running wheels and two-seat cars, often combining these cars into massive trains (upwards of 10 cars per train).
 However, despite their unique appearance, SLC’s are often avoided due to their usual roughness.

 The SLC, however, does offer a cheaper alternative to B&M’s original Inverted design, a fact which makes it popular with smaller parks looking for a major attraction.
 While the basic SLC model exists in great numbers (over 25 clones operate worldwide), the SLC has also been crafted into custom designs, such as the Shenlin/Kumali series and the gigantic Odyssey at Fantasy Island in the UK.

 Vekoma also manufacturer Inverted Boomerang coasters.
 See the Boomerang coaster type page for more information.

 INTAMIN SUSPENDED LOOPING COASTER